Abdullah Afeef: Insurrection of the Addu Islanders

 During the 1950s, the government of the Maldive Islands (now Maldives) sought to implement certain centralizing measures.
 As a result, there was discontent in the Southern Atolls.

 In Addu Atoll there were riots against the central Maldive government in the year 1958.

 Among those who were involved in the uprising against the militiamen of the central government posted in Addu was Abdullah Afeefu.

 In Addu Atoll there was a British air base in the island of Gan.
 The new prime minister of the Maldive Islands had appointed Abdullah Afeef as the liaison officer between the British and the locals.

 Shortly afterwards, in December 1958, the government announced plans for a new tax on boats.
 This caused riots throughout the atoll again, leading to several attacks on Maldive government buildings.

 Once again, the officials of the Government of the Maldive Islands were forced to retreat to the safety of the British barracks.
 This time Abdullah Afeef saved the lives of the Maldive officials by warning them of the impending unrest.

-Afeef chosen as President of the Suvadive Islands
+Presidency

 Four days later, on 3 January 1959 a delegation of the Addu people arrived on Gan and declared their independence to the British.
 The delegation also demanded that Adullah Afeef be their leader.

 Afeef was chosen to lead the nascent Suvadive government because of British insistence that a trustworthy leader whom they were familiar with be chosen, as a precondition for them being able to back the secession.

 It is said that Afeef initially refused, and that he accepted the role of becoming the executive head of the new state only under heavy pressure.

-The fledgling Suvadive state was soon joined by the other two Southern Atolls, Huvadu and Fua Mulaku.
+The fledgling Suvadive state was soon joined by the other two Southern atolls of Huvadu and Fua Mulaku.